Colcannon Potatoes: The Traditional Irish Recipe You Never Knew You Needed

 Why Serve Colcannon Potatoes on St. Patrick’s Day?

 It’s traditional Irish food, which is perfect for a cold day in March.
+Those who crave comfort baked goodies should give these popular Irish baking recipes a try.
 I encourage you to try this delish dish because it has hearty ingredients that come together to make comfort food with a story.
-Plus, it’s made with butter, potatoes, salt, pepper, bacon—enough said!
+Plus, it’s made with butter, potatoes, salt, pepper, and bacon—enough said!
+Sláinte!